bachng2017/RENAT/README.md

     - create a folder call `work` under `/etc/skel` with mode `0750`

 ### 5. add a renat user
-- add a user to the group `techno`
+- add a user to the group `renat`

     ```
-    $ useradd user -g techno
+    $ useradd user -g renat
     $ passwd user
     ```